ome/omero-documentation/omero/sysadmins/unix/server-ubuntu1604-ice36.rst

 OMERO.server installation on Ubuntu 16.04
 =========================================

-This is an example walkthrough for installing OMERO on Ubuntu, using a dedicated system user, and should be read in conjunction with :doc:`install-web`.
+This is an example walkthrough for installing OMERO on Ubuntu 16.04, using a dedicated system user, and should be read in conjunction with :doc:`install-web`.
 You can use this as a guide for setting up your own test server.
 For production use you should also read the pages listed under :ref:`index-optimizing-server`.
+This guide will install Python 3.5.

 This guide describes how to install using the **recommended** versions for Java, Ice, PostgreSQL.